My name is Christine; I’m a Sydney-based health and wellness writer, nutrition student and the author of yin & yum.

 “What’s in that?
 It’s full of chemicals, gelatine and sugar,” she said.

 Back then, as well as my lack of nutritional knowledge, I was completely unaware of the subtle signs my body was crying for help: I suffered from severe PMS, cystic acne and lethargy.
-When I was run down, my body would break out with psoriasis or go to secondary amenorrhea mode.
+When I was run down, my body would break out with psoriasis or go to secondary amenorrhea (periods missing in action) mode.

-It’s taken me some time to make the connection between my food, lifestyle choices and my health, but I’m grateful for the experience as it’s led me (as someone with a communications background) towards writing for mainstream health magazines and websites that I love, including Body & Soul and Prevention, and starting this blog where I can share my appetite for all things that are nourishing, healthy and holistic. x
+It’s taken me some time to make the connection between my food, lifestyle choices and my health, but I’m grateful for the experience as it’s led me (as someone with a communications background) towards writing for mainstream health magazines and websites , studying nutrition and working for Teresa Cutter (aka ‘The Healthy Chef’) on her cookbooks and website – amazing opportunities that feed my appetite for all things that are nourishing, healthy and holistic!

 Disclaimer: This blog provides wellness management in an informational and educational manner only, with information that is general in nature.
 The contents of this site are intended to assist you and other readers in your personal wellness efforts.
 Consult your own doctor or healthcare provider regarding the applicability of any information provided.